OF THE REDONDO BEACH HISTORICAL MUSEUM

 (please click image)

-The aerospace firm that hired me as a trainee technical illustrator basically out of high school did so with me having only two years of high school drafting experience.
+The aerospace firm that hired me as a trainee technical illustrator not long after high school did so with me having only two years of high school drafting experience.
 It basically meant in an off-hand way, if you skewed it enough, I was being paid for my drawing abilities.

-Soon after I was hired I met a few other employees in the same department doing technical drawings who, like me, fancied themselves as 'real' artists.
-Soon some of us began hanging out on Friday nights after work, usually at some little out of the way place talking way late into the night.
+Not long after I was hired I met a few other employees in the same department doing technical drawings who, like me, fancied themselves as 'real' artists.
+Soon some of us began hanging out on Friday nights after work, usually at some little out of the way place like the Iconoclast Coffee House just east of the Horseshoe Pier on Wall Street in Redondo Beach or the Insomniac on Pier Avenue in Hermosa Beach, and depending where we were, order some wine, beer or coffee talking way late into the night.
 In general, at work, it seemed all we ever talked about was girls, cars, and sports.
 As artists of course, even though most of us didn't know what we were talking about, in either case, our conversations always seemed to lean toward the heavier side of things.
 Philosophy, religion, existentialism.

 (please click image)